Aharoni-Lab/MiniCAM/README.md

 Just like Miniscopes, the MiniCAM uses a 50Ohm coaxial cable for power, communication, and data.
 Any 50Ohm coax cable should work with the system.
 A 1mm diameter coax cable can likely function at lengths over 15 feet.

 ### M12 lenses
 M12 lenses and M12 Mount Lens Holders are avaiable in Amazon (can be purchased at other places too).

-**Option 1**
-* Brand: Arducam (can be purchased at other places too)
-* Description: M12 Lens Set, Arducam Lens for Raspberry Pi Camera (1/4") and Arduino, Telephoto, Macro, Wide Angle, Fisheye Lens Kit (10°- 200°) with M12 Lens Holder and Cleaning Cloth, Optical All-in-One; Arducam M12 Mount Lens Holder Set
-* Manually remove the IR filter at the bottom of the lenses when using them with a NoIR camera
+It can be handy to buy a M12 Lens Kit that comes with a range of M12 lenses for different view angles.
+We have been happy with the Arducam lens set which can be found on Amazon.
+If you are using the optional LED illumination ring or other nIR light source make sure to remove any IR filter located in the lens if applicable.

 ### Coaxial Cables

-**Option 1**
-* Vendor: Cooner Wire (can be purchased at other places too)
-* Part Number: CW8251
-* Description: Coax cable.
-36AWG 26/50SPC TRANSCUCENT PFA TO .016" NOM.
-O.D.
-44AWG SPC SHIELD WITH .010" WHITE SILICONE RUBBER JACKET TO .045" NOM O.D.
-* 2 Male SMA Connectors required (solded at the ends of the cable)

-**Option 2**
-* Digi-Key Part Number: J4148-ND(1.2m), J10291-ND(3.0m), J3312-ND(304.80mm), ARF2963-ND(4.6m)
-* Manufacturer Product Number: 415-0033-048(1.2m), 415-0029-M3.0(3.0m), 415-0025-012(304.80mm), 135101-02-180(4.6m)
-* Description: Cable Assembly Coaxial SMA to SMA
+Any 50Ohm coaxial cable should be compatible with this system.
+The thicker the cable the longer length you can run (maxing out at around 10 to 15 meters).
+It generally is most convinient to get a coax cable with male SMA connectors on both ends to connect between the MiniCAM and MiniDAQ (or standard Miniscope DAQ).